vincenttrosky/vincenttrosky.github.io/content/project/articulated/index.md

 ---
-title: 'Building a Mobile Robot Capable of SLAM and Object-Tracking'
+title: 'Mobile Robot Capable of SLAM and Object-Tracking'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here